rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 Show how to choose models for analyzing threat intelligence data to predict and mitigate potential threats.

 **Case Study Steps:**

 1. **Problem Definition:** Analyze threat intelligence data to identify emerging threats.
 2. **Data Assessment:** Collect textual threat intelligence reports and labeled threat data.
 3. **Model Evaluation:** Evaluate models such as BERT for NLP, K-Means for clustering, and Random Forest for classification.
 4. **Deployment Considerations:** Ensure the model can process large volumes of textual data and provide timely threat insights.

+**Key Takeaways:**
+- BERT is effective for processing and understanding textual data.
+- K-Means is useful for clustering similar threat reports.
+- Random Forest can classify and prioritize threats.

 ### 6.5 Best Practices for Model Selection in Cybersecurity